bjtn1/bjtnoguera.com/README.md

 <!-- TOC --><a name="todos"></a>
 # TODOs
-- [ ] Add a bit more information on how i take notes with neovim [Information about my note-taking workflow](#Information about my note-taking workflow)
+- [ ] Add a bit more information on how i take notes with neovim [Information about my note-taking worflow](#information-about-my-note-taking-worflow)
 - [ ] How to get math to render in html?
 (Do I need to install and download KaTeX?)
 - [ ] Integrate [pagefind](https://pagefind.app/docs/) into the search bar
 - [ ] Look into allowing users to turn off the moving linear gradient I added (turning it off means they would see the tokyongiht bakground I had before)